thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-05-25-appearance-on-dotnyc.markdown

 ---
 layout    : post
-title     : "Discussing the residency on dotNYC with Jeff Jarvis" bodyid    : "blog" bodyclass : "content post" author    : "andy"
+title     : "Discussing the residency on dotNYC with Jeff Jarvis" bodyid    : blog bodyclass : content-page author    : andy
 ---
 We had a spot on Jeff Jarvis's new web TV show this week, dotNYC, along with Christina Warren and other guests.